LuuckyG/BlackJack/README.md

-# BlackJack
+# First Game
-BlackJack game, with API using Python3 and PyGame
+First python game, with API using Python3 and PyGame